cisagov/icsnpp-enip/README.md

 | 192.168.1.10 | 47785     | 192.168.1.200 | 502       | T       | 192.168.1.10  | 47785    | 192.168.1.200 | 502           |
 | 192.168.1.10 | 47785     | 192.168.1.200 | 502       | F       | 192.168.1.200 | 502      | 192.168.1.10  | 47785         |

+## Coverage

+See [Logging Capabilities](#logging-capabilities) for detailed information of the parser coverage.

+### Note

+Ethernet/IP and CIP have a lot of vendor and product specific messages that are not included in this parser.
+All coverage details in this section include information and statistics based on the basic/default Ethernet/IP and CIP protocols.

+### General/Header Logging

+The general log files for Ethernet/IP (enip.log) and CIP (cip.log) contain basic header information for all basic/default (~100%) Ethernet/IP and CIP messages.

+### Detailed Logging

+Detailed logging for 1 Ethernet/IP command is logged in the CIP identity log file (cip_identity.log).
+The other 9 Ethernet/IP commands do not contain detailed logging, therefore 10% (1/10) of the Ethernet/IP commands contain detailed logging.

+There is currently no (0%) detailed logging for regular CIP services outside of the CIP general/header log file (cip.log).

 ## ICSNPP Packages

 All ICSNPP Packages: